OUTLOOK 2021 Iran

 The IMF last October calculated that the Iranian government's net debt would reach around $260bn by the end of 2020, equivalent to 44% of GDP.
 Before the reimposition of US sanctions, it stood at less than $118bn.
 Muddying the picture, however, is the fact that estimates of how much crude oil Iran manages to sell on the grey market despite US sanctions vary rather widely.

-On January 20, Iran’s deputy minister of economic affairs and finance said the country’s foreign debts were currently very insignificant at nearly zero.
+On January 20, Iran’s deputy minister of economic affairs and finance said the country’s foreign debt was currently very insignificant at nearly zero.
 Utilising foreign debt could be a good opportunity for the government to meet investment needs inside Iran, Mohammad-Ali Dehqan Dehnavi added.

 Last October also brought an IMF forecast that Iran's total budget deficit for the current fiscal year (ending on March 19) will be around $58bn.
 In an April report, the IMF predicted that Iran's foreign exchange reserves would be $85bn in 2020, but around 90% of the reserves are frozen abroad by sanctions.